 Best car tyres to buy 2020

-If you need new tyres, our test reveals which are the best at keeping you safe, improving handling and even saving fuel
+If you need new tyres, our test reveals which are safest and most efficient

-Tyres are the most important part of any car, so it’s vital to know which are the safest, which are the best at improving fuel economy and which give the most comfortable drive.
-Our annual tyre test aims to answer all of the above questions and in 2020 it was our most comprehensive shootout ever.
+Tyres are the most important part of any car, so it’s vital to know which are the safest, which are the best at improving fuel economy and which give the most comfortable ride.
+Our annual tyre test aims to answer all of the above questions, although this year travel and social distancing restrictions added particular challenges.

-We chose the popular 205/55R16 tyre size as being most representative, because this fitment is popular across a wide range of family cars.
-Tyre designs from well known brands went head-to-head with newcomers to the test from Nankang and Syron, while Bridgestone entered a new model of tyre.
-Michelin’s absence was due to a new tyre arriving soon.
+We chose the popular 205/55R16 tyre size as being most representative because it’s popular across a wide range of family cars.
+Tyre designs from well-known brands went head-to-head with relative newcomers including Laufenn, a new brand from Hankook.

-To make sure the test was as fair as possible, we asked each manufacturer to nominate their tyre design of choice, before buying them ourselves from a wholesaler as if we were a customer – the only exception being the Kumho, which was a late entry.
+To make sure the test was as fair as possible, we asked each manufacturer to nominate their tyre design of choice before buying them ourselves from a wholesaler, as if we were a customer.

 How we tested them

-We’ve all experienced a sudden slowdown in traffic on a sodden motorway, and it’s crucial to be confident your car will stop just as you expect in a situation like that.
+We’ve all experienced a sudden slowdown in traffic on a sodden motorway, and it’s crucial to be confident your car will stop just as you expect in that scenario.
 For good measure, we also found out how each tyre behaved while cornering on wet tarmac and when faced with shallow and deep water.

-Our braking test was measured from 50-12mph to eliminate any variations from ABS braking as the car came to a halt, and the average of several runs was taken.
-Cornering grip was tested by driving around a circle measuring 80 metres in diameter, then accelerating with a fixed amount of steering lock until the car began to run wide, and timing each lap in the process.
+Our braking test at Mireval in France was measured from 50-12mph to eliminate any variations from ABS braking as the car came to a halt, and the average of several runs was taken.

 Aquaplaning tests in deep water require the car to be driven with two tyres in water and two on tarmac, with recordings taken when the wheels in deep water are travelling 15% faster than those on firmer ground.
 Aquaplaning is also tested through a bend to measure lateral g-force, with gradually faster runs until all four wheels slide.

-For dry testing, we headed over to Bridgestone’s 1,888-metre dry handling track, which includes a wide variety of corners, from tight hairpins to sweeping corners and sudden changes in direction.
-All are designed to test a car and its tyres behaviour to the limit, and we again measured the average lap time after several attempts.
+For dry testing, we used MIRA’s dry handling track, which includes plenty of long sweeping corners where tyre behaviour can be compared and weaknesses highlighted.
+It is designed to test a car and its tyres behaviour to the limit, and we again measured the average lap time after several attempts.